willkg/douglas/docs/config_variables.rst

 Static Rendering Configuration
 ==============================

-If you are using static rendering to deploy your Pyblosxom blog you need to set some additional configuration variables in your ``config.py`` file, see :ref:`static-rendering`.
+If you are using static rendering to deploy your Douglas blog you need to set some additional configuration variables in your ``config.py`` file, see :ref:`static-rendering`.